dotnetdeveloperaz/MetalPriceConsole/README.md

 - --currency EUR Specifies the base currency, in ISO 4217 format,  which the default is USD.
 This can also just be set in the appsettings.json file.
 See goldapi.io for the supported base currencies.
 List below as of Jan, 1, 2024.

+- --token <YourApiToken> This will override the token in appsettings.json or in user-secrets.

 Example:

 ```bash